-- Led the investigation of Best Buy’s CEO.
-At the conclusion of the investigation, Best Buy was sufficiently confident in Yvette’s work that it publicly announced its support for the CEO, who is still very successfully leading the company.
+- Represented the special committee of Best Buy.
+At the conclusion of the investigation, Best Buy was sufficiently confident in the work and announced public support for the CEO.

 - Advising and assisting in a confidential investigation, by the audit committee of a holdings corporation, of allegations made by a senior manager of financial accounting who, when being terminated, reported a series of alleged accounting-related errors.
 Sidley provided strategic support and counsel as the company approached imminent periodic report-filing deadlines, and it investigated the company’s accounting practices at the direction of its audit committee to test the veracity of the terminated employee’s allegations.

 - Leading an internal investigation into certain harassment and related allegations made by certain client distributors against another client distributor, and providing legal advice in connection with the internal investigation.

 - Representing an energy company in connection with an investigation by the Office of the Illinois Attorney General concerning alleged deceptive marketing practices in the sale of retail electricity supply in the State of Illinois.

 - Representing a multibillion dollar cybersecurity company in an internal investigation related to alleged vendor fraud and employee misconduct.

 - National manufacturer in an investigation involving reporting practices.

 - Fortune 200 company in an internal investigation involving certain claims processing.

 - Numerous internal investigations involving whistleblower, accounting, and executive issues.